mstewart796/aws-nanodegree-dog-breed-classifier/README.md

 # Image Classification for a City Dog Show

 This is an image classifier created as part of my AWS AI Nanodegree program to classify dogs and non-dogs, and within that dog breeds.
+It is a command line program made up of various .py files which can be found in the *data* folder.

 ## Funcionalities